sza619/webpage/README.md

 You can access these easily by following the steps below:
 * Download the ZIP file and extract it.
 * Open index3.html in the Webpages folder.
-(This the homepage containing links to all other webpages)
+(This the Homepage)
 * Navigate to other webpages by making use of the links and try out the features.

 Information about the webpages: